donnemartin/system-design-primer/README-vi.md

 - Large-scale system: "hệ thống lớn"?
 - Scalable/scalability: "mở rộng được"?
-- Availability: currently be translated as "tính hiện có", but that sounds weird to me right now.
-Probably will replace them with "tính sẵn sàng", or "tính hiệu lực".
 - Partition tolerance: "dung sai phân vùng" (Typically, "dung sai" in Vietnamese is a scalar value, and often accompanied with an unit.
 So I'm not sure this is the right one.)
 - Client/server
 - Request/response